 The center gear captures what happens in the mind of a reader during reading and how this affects what is in the reader's mind after reading.
 This can be directly influenced by factors captured in the intermediate gears, such as by characteristics of the text (Text Characteristics gear) which establish a scope of possible interpretations of the reading material, what knowledge a reader already has (Knowledge gear), as well as how the reader interacts with the text (Approach to Reading gear), and indirectly by the contextual gear (Reading Environment: Culture, Education, Home).
-Factors in the center gear are grouped in cognitive and affective processes related to the construction of a coherent mental representation of texts and general cognitive abilities of the reader.
+Factors in the center gear are grouped into cognitive and affective processes related to the reader's construction of meaning of the texts and general cognitive abilities of the reader.